gustafn/munin-plugins-ns/README.md

 Since one might have multiple instances of naviserver running, the links might contain names for distinguishing these.
-In order to activate a the plugin "naviserver_locks.busy", one might use the following link
+In order to activate a the plugin "naviserver_locks.busy" for a server named "development", one might use the following link

   ln -s /usr/share/munin/node/plugins-contrib/naviserver_locks.busy \
      /etc/munin/plugins/naviserver_development_locks.busy

-to monitor the busy locks on a server instance named "development".
+One can automize the linking steps by using the following snippet for the chosen plugins

+  set plugins="threadcpu serverstats lsof users24 responsetime views users threads memsize" set host="development"

+  for plugin in $plugins; do
+    set source /usr/share/munin/plugins/naviserver_$plugin
+    set target /etc/munin/plugins/naviserver_${host}_$plugin
+	ln -sf $source $target
+  done

 Furthermore, the interface script for aolserver and/or naviserver provided in the subdirectory tcl is needed to be placed at an